NetGovern/deployments/kubernetes/README.md

 		  with_file:
 			- ~/.ssh/id_rsa.pub

-Once done, now we run the playbook to actually do the work; this will  create a ubuntu user on all the hosts in the inventory  file, accessible withh your key, and with sudo privileges.
+Once done, now we run the playbook to actually do the work; this will  create a ubuntu user on all the hosts in the inventory  file, accessible with your key, and with sudo privileges.

 	$ ansible-playbook -i hosts ~/kube-cluster/initial.yml